Thailand ancestry visas

 So I’m a Thai citizen, but I’m not?

-Yes – and no. As stated earlier, if you have a Thai parent you are automatically Thai according to Thai law.
+Yes – and no. As stated earlier, if you were born to a Thai parent you are automatically Thai according to the Nationality Act.
 So it is strange that this extension of stay exists in some ways.

 But at the end of the day, until you have the paperwork in order, you can’t get a Thai passport.
 And while it is mostly straight forward to do so, there are some instances where it isn’t.